| Most

 stories have gone back to telling simple tales of great adventures

-full of action and wonder.
+full of action, wonder and classic good vs evil.
 Next Generation acheived and

 surpassed everything that was lacking in the original series, and